jahid-buet/2D-Fortran-code-of-dam-break-using-SPH/README.md

 - KernalGradientCorrection.f90: Compute inverse matrix related to formulation of kernal gradient coorection which is used in only in viscosity computation.

-- Time.f90:This module computes time step needs for simulation although in this  2d dam break simulation this routine is not used.
+- Time.f90:This module computes time step which is used in time integration  although in this  2d dam break simulation this routine is not used.

 - Xsph.f90:This module computes Xsph to regularize the particles movement in SPH.it is not used in this simulation.